Hate Story 4 Review: The Revenge Is More On Us; Blame It On The Terrible Acting!

 In a nutshell, this film is like a pizza which goes rancid in no time; blame it on its toppings of awful performances dripping with an overdose of cheesy dialogues.
 This one is strictly for those looking out for some skin show and cheap thrills.
 The rest better stay away from it!

-'Kahani bilkul zindagi ki tarah hoti hai.
-Shuru hoti hai aakhir mein khatam hone ke liye aur dono ke anth ka faisla shuruvat mein hi taiy hota hai'- Hate Story 4 perfectly fits that description!
+A dialogue in the film goes like, 'Kahani bilkul zindagi ki tarah hoti hai.
+Shuru hoti hai aakhir mein khatam hone ke liye aur dono ke anth ka faisla shuruvat mein hi taiy hota hai'- Hate Story 4 perfectly fits that description.
+You already know how the hatred is going to end!

+ALSO READ: 3 Storeys Review: A Bowl Of Comfort Food Which Satiates Your Taste Buds With Its Engrossing Stories!